Codecademy/docs/content/python/concepts/strings/strings.md

 ---
 Title: 'Strings'
-Description: 'A string is a sequence of characters contained within a pair of single quotes (') or double quotes(").
-Strings can store words, sentences, or whole paragraphs.
-They can be any length and can contain letters, numbers, symbols, and spaces.
+Description: 'A string is a sequence of characters contained within a pair of single quotes or double quotes.
+Strings can be of any length and can contain letters, words, spaces, and symbols.
 Other data types such as integers, doubles, and booleans can also be strings so long as they are wrapped in quotes.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'